In order to make our visit here as productive as possible we have put together a few tips for teachers.

 - If your group is running late, please inform the staff as soon as possible.
 Many times the schedule can be reworked so that you don’t lose any time, but without knowing you are running late we might not be able to accommodate the change and will have to stick to the original time frame.
 Please call us at 302-368-5703.

 - Teachers have dealt with lunches in several fashions.
-Many find the most effective way is to keep them on the bus or place them in boxes and bring them inside the museum.
+Many find the most effective way is to keep them on the bus or place them in boxes and bring them inside the science center.
 We do not recommend leaving them outside on the picnic tables while the students take their tours.

 Rules of the Museum & Science Center